stjudecloud/docs/docs/guides/data/data-request.md

 ![](../../images/guides/data/request-data-new-2.png)

 If you already have access to the data that you requested, your data will be vended to you immediately.
 Otherwise, the status of your request will say *Pending* while your request is routed to the respective [Data Access Committee(s)](../../glossary.md#data-access-committee) for evaluation.
 Request approval typically takes a week or two if your data access agreement is correctly and completely filled out.
-You will receive automated emails from notifications@stjude.cloud at the time that your request is recieved and once your request is approved.
+You will receive automated emails from notifications@stjude.cloud at the time that your request is received and once your request is approved.

 !!! note
     If you receive an email from us that your DAA is incomplete, you may edit your DAA and upload the revised copy using the 'Add a Form' button the on Manage Data page.